We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Ghost Square 1.8 and 2.8 are ideal for long urban commutes, weekend fitness rides or even multi-day trekking trips.

 Four configurations – (Square Cross 1.8 W, 1.8 U, 2.8 W, 2.8 U) each is available in four sizes.
 “W” stands for “Woman”, whereas “U” stands for “Unisex”.

-Ghost finish off each bike with their own brand stem, handlebar, seatpost, and saddle.
+Ghost finishes off each bike with its own brand stem, handlebar, seatpost, and saddle.
 The handlebar is 680mm wide and has a low rise.
 This reflects the dual-use nature of the Square Cross range.
 The width of the handlebar is comfortable to hold and helps with control in off-road conditions.

 The two models are built with different components to match your riding style and budget.
 To help you get your head around the models, we have summarized each one for you and highlighted the strengths and weaknesses of each of the components.

 The Square Cross 1.8 is the cheaper model of the two.